hugofolloni/hugofolloni/README.md

 ### Hi there 👋, my name is Hugo Folloni
 #### I am a front-end web developer.
-I'm a Computer Science student at UFRJ, Brazil, looking to work in this area.
+I'm a Computer Science student at UFRJ (Universidade Federal do Rio de Janeiro / Rio de Janeiro Federal University), Brazil, looking to work in this area.

 ### Languages and Tools: